pdf-raku/PDF-ISO_32000-Builder-raku/README.md

 ## Description

-This module purely exists to rebuild the raku PDF::ISO_3200 module.
+This repo is part of the Raku PDF Toolchain.
+It exists to rebuild the raku PDF::ISO_32000 module.

+It is automatically checked -out and run from the PDF::ISO_32000 Makefile.